 - Eliminate (or at least minimize) the use of remote controls.
-Clients should be encouraged to get up when they need to change the TV channel, switch the A/C on or off etc.
+Get up when you need to change the TV channel, switch the A/C on or off etc.

-- Participate in a sport during their “off’ training days.
+- Participate in a sport during your “off’ training days.

 - Eat smaller, more frequent meals (every two and a half to three hours).

-- Go get what they need instead of asking someone to bring it for them.
+- Go get what you need instead of asking someone to bring it for you.

 - Use the stairs instead of the elevator.

-- Boil, steam, grill or bake their food instead of frying it.
+- Boil, steam, grill or bake your food instead of frying it.

 - Use skimmed or low-fat products instead of full-cream ones.

 - Limit alcohol intake.
-Replace some (or all) of their alcoholic beverages with water or juice.
+Replace some (or all) of alcoholic beverages with water or juice.